We use cookies

 What is Trypanophobia?

-Trypanophobia, also known as fear of needles or injections, is a common and specific phobia characterized by an intense fear of medical procedures involving injections or needles.
-This fear is often irrational, but it can be so intense that it interferes with a person's daily life and ability to receive necessary medical treatment or procedures.
+Trypanophobia is the fear of injections or needles, it is a common phobia characterized with an intense fear toward any medical procedure that involves needles or injections.
+The fear in question is often irrational, but it can also be intense enough to interfere with a person’s daily life – or even prevent them from receiving necessary medical procedures or treatments.

 Why the fear of needles and syringes is so popular?